 However, depending on the market or niche you choose, it can be very profitable to enter the reseller market.
 Your success in the reseller market will depend on the amount of effort you put in, the type of products you choose, and, most importantly, your branding strategy.

-You can spend hours creating your own strategy at home that has no guarantee of working or use the help of branding experts like Sunken Stone to skyrocket your Amazon sales and dominate your competition with a more substantial brand presence.
+You can spend hours creating your own strategy at home that has no guarantee of working or use the help of branding experts like Sunken Stone, a top-tier, results-driven Amazon marketing Agency for growing eCommerce brands, to skyrocket your Amazon sales and dominate your competition with a more substantial brand presence.

 Why Reselling Is Still Practiced On Amazon (& How To Spot It)